MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/system-message.md

 Indirect attacks, also referred to as Indirect Prompt Attacks, or Cross Domain Prompt Injection Attacks, are a type of prompt injection technique where malicious instructions are hidden in the ancillary documents that are fed into Generative AI Models.
 We’ve found system messages to be an effective mitigation for these attacks, by way of spotlighting.

 **Spotlighting** is a family of techniques that helps large language models (LLMs) distinguish between valid system instructions and potentially untrustworthy external inputs.
-It is based on the idea of transforming the input text in a way that makes it more salient to the model, while preserving its semantic content and task performance.
+It's based on the idea of transforming the input text in a way that makes it more salient to the model, while preserving its semantic content and task performance.

 - **Delimiters** are a natural starting point to help mitigate indirect attacks.
 Including delimiters in your system message helps to explicitly demarcate the location of the input text in the system message.
 You can choose one or more special tokens to prepend and append the input text, and the model will be made aware of this boundary.
 By using delimiters, the model will only handle documents if they contain the appropriate delimiters, which reduces the success rate of indirect attacks.
 However, since delimiters can be subverted by clever adversaries, we recommend you continue on to the other spotlighting approaches.